-Easy Grilled Potatoes in foil packets take five minutes to prepare, only a few simple ingredients, and makes perfectly crispy and seasoned red potatoes.
+Easy grilled potatoes in foil packets take five minutes to prepare, only a few simple ingredients, and makes perfectly crispy and seasoned red potatoes.
 You’ll devour potatoes on the grill all summer long!

 This is a sponsored post written by me on behalf of McCormick® at Walmart, helping me create the perfect recipe to kick off the summer!

-Grilled Potatoes – The Perfect Summer Side Dish!
+Grilled Potatoes – Easy Summer Side Dish!

 Best Way to Grill Potatoes